JuliaFinance/BusinessDays.jl/README.md

 *Current version is v0.0.4*

 ##Motivation
 This code was developed with a mindset of a Financial Institution that has a big *Fixed Income* portfolio.
-Many financial contracts, especially *Fixed Income instruments*, depend on a particular calendar of holidays to determine how many days exist between the valuation date and the maturity of the contract.
+Many financial contracts, specially *Fixed Income instruments*, depend on a particular calendar of holidays to determine how many days exist between the valuation date and the maturity of the contract.
 A *Business Days* calculator is a small piece of software used to perform this important step of the valuation process.
 While there are many implementations of *Business Days* calculators out there, the usual implementation is based on this kind of algorithm:
 ```R
 dt0 = initial_date